-Decades ago, the Greek social scene revolved a lot around mezedopoleio places.
-Local men would meet here to black backgammon and talk over small plates dishes which were accompanied by strong Greek alcohol like tsipouro and ouzo.
-Today not a huge amount has changed, but the establishments have become more “mainstream” and loved by people of all ages, and tourists and Greeks alike.
+The Greek social scene once revolved a lot around mezedopoleio places.
+Local men would meet here to black backgammon and talk over small plates dishes.

-An array of small dishes shared among friends is a perfect light lunch.
-At Sempriko, consider sampling the kavourma (essentially the Greek pork answer to salami), or the ladotyri cheese preserved in olive oil.
-This place has a quaint homely vibe with blue and white tables reminiscent of a Greek island village.
-Sempriko also has its own on-site delicatessen where you can buy excellent edible Greek produce to take home with you.
+Sempriko has a quaint homely vibe.
+Its blue and white tables are reminiscent of a Greek island village.
+The restaurant also has its own on-site delicatessen where you can buy excellent edible Greek produce to take home with you.

 Where: Panagias Faneromenis 33, Thessaloniki 546 32